-How to use a eGPU with an older Mac
+How to use an eGPU with an older Mac

 As long as you have a Thunderbolt port on your Mac, you should be able to use an eGPU, following the advice below.
 However, Apple doesn’t officially support this.

-We were able to use a BlackMagic eGPU with a late 2013 13in MacBook Pro.
-This MacBook features an integrated intel Iris graphic processor.
+We were able to use a Blackmagic eGPU with a late 2013 13in MacBook Pro.
+This MacBook features an integrated intel Iris graphics processor.
 It was slow back in 2013 and it’s very slow by today’s standards so it’s the perfect candidate for a graphics upgrade.

 What you need